gro-david/pydl/README.md

 Future functions:
     - GUI
     - Downloading top songs from a channel

+### Installation Instructions

+#### Linux
+    - Download the latest Linux release from the releases page
+    - Extract the archive
+    - Open a terminal in the extracted folder
+    - Run the following command: `sudo ./install.sh`
+    - You can now use the pydl command in your terminal

+### Docs
+    - `download`: Downloads a song or a playlist
+    - `generate-config`: Generates the pydl.conf file

 ###### DISCLAIMER: This project is for demonstration purposes only.